-Washing Sheep for Showing
+Washing Sheep for Show

 If you are raising sheep to show at your local or regional fair, part of the process (unless you're raising a wool breed) is washing sheep.
 Washing sheep for showing can be a fun learning experience for kids, and an excellent opportunity to bond with your little ones as you get ready to take your sheep or 4-H project lambs to the fairgrounds.